 Through the presentation of topics ranging from reading and study strategies to stress management, students become better equipped to adjust to the college experience and increase their chances of academic success.
 Individual periodic conferencing is also a key element of the course.
-The course meets twice a week during the first eight weeks of the semester.
 It is open to all students and required for some AGS students.
 Waivers from GS 102 can be granted for students transferring two or more college level classes with grades of B- or better.
 GS 102 may not be taken as an elective to meet graduation requirements.